backstitch/dokku-clamav/README.md

 # dokku-weasyprint

-dokku-weasyprint is an awesome plugin for [dokku][dokku] that properly installs the weasyprint into the docker instance.
+dokku-clamav is an awesome plugin for [dokku][dokku] that properly installs the clamav into the docker instance.
-This plugin should fix the problems you may have when downloading weasyprint with ```apt-get``` for example by using another awesome plugin [dokku-apt][dokku-apt].
+This plugin should fix the problems you may have when downloading clamav with ```apt-get``` for example by using another awesome plugin [dokku-apt][dokku-apt].

 ## Installation

 On your dokku server:
 ```
 # On 0.3.x
-git clone https://github.com/backstitch/dokku-weasyprint /var/lib/dokku/plugins/dokku-weasyprint
+git clone https://github.com/backstitch/dokku-clamav /var/lib/dokku/plugins/dokku-clamav

 # On 0.4.x
-dokku plugin:install https://github.com/backstitch/dokku-weasyprint.git weasyprint
+dokku plugin:install https://github.com/backstitch/dokku-clamav.git clamav
 ```

-All future deployments will have dokku-weasyprint installed.
+All future deployments will have dokku-clamav installed.

 ## License